liamli99/React/Tutorial.md

 ## Component
 - React apps are made out of **componens**.
 A component is a piece of the **reusable UI** (user interface) that has its own logic and appearance.
 A component can be as small as a button, or as large as an entire page.
 - Components are **JavaScript functions** that return **HTML-like markup**.
-If the markup only has one line, then we can directly return it; However, if the markup has multiple lines, we should wrap it in a pair of parentheses!
+If the markup only has one line, then we can directly return it (we can further remove the curly braces and return because of arrow function shortcut!); However, if the markup has multiple lines, we should wrap it in a pair of parentheses!
 - Just like with HTML tags, you can **compose, order and nest** components to design whole pages.
 - Component names must start with a capital letter and use **PascalCase**.
 - You can nest a component inside another component, but never define a component inside another component!
 Please define every component at the top level!
 When a child component needs some data from a parent, pass it by props instead of nesting definitions.
 - React application begins at a **root** component file, e.g. `App.js`
 - For many years, web developers kept content in HTML, design in CSS, and logic in JavaScript — often in separate files!
 However in React, **rendering logic and markup live together in the components** because they are related!
 - Components must be **pure** functions: (1) They should not change any variables that existed before rendering (outside the component)!
 (2) Given the same input, they should always return the same output!
-React offers a **Strict Mode** in which it calls each component’s function twice during development to help find components that break these rules!
+React offers a **Strict Mode** in which it calls each component’s function twice during development (doesn't affect production) to help find components that break these rules!
 Note that if we use `npx creat-react-app`, root component is wrapped into `<React.StrictMode></React.StrictMode>` by default!

 ### Component Example
 ```js